ZeroSumQuant/luca-dev-assistant/docs/task_log.md

   - Updated developer guide with CI troubleshooting information
   - Documented best practices for CI dependency management
   - Fixed the issue while maintaining the project's dependency management philosophy

+## 2025-05-12
+- **08:00 am — GitHub issues creation** – converted all TODOs and code review findings into GitHub issues:
+  - Created branch `claude-2025-05-12-github-issues` for issue management
+  - Created 17 new GitHub issues from TODOs and code review findings
+  - Added 7 new labels for better issue categorization (mcp-integration, ui, core-functionality, architecture, testing, security, code-quality)
+  - Updated KeyFindings/Todo.md with issue numbers
+  - Updated docs/pending-github-issues.md to mark all items as completed
+  - Created PR #33 with the changes
+  - Set up groundwork for future implementation of AutoGen agent orchestration (Issue #16)